akhileshtrivedi/springboot-integration-python-file/README.md

 # Spring Boot 3 Integration with Python script

-This repository demonstrates how to integrate a Python file into a Spring Boot 3 application.
+This repository demonstrates how to integrate a Python file into a Spring Boot 3 application ( Web and Standalone Application ) .
 By combining the capabilities of Spring Boot with Python, you can leverage the strengths of both ecosystems in a single project.

 ## Setup